daveredfern/daveredfern/content/about.md

 [Here's what I'm currently focused on](/now/).

+## What others say about me

+> I have worked in the digital field for more than 10 years and can honestly say that **Dave is one of the best designers I have worked with**.
+He has a passion for user centred design and a focus and competence to translate his ideas into fully functioning, accessible user interfaces.
+>
+> —Gareth Joyce, Senior Consultant

+> **Dave pioneered a move to component level design and development**, increasing the maintainability and scalability of our projects.
+>
+> —Jake Cobley, Front End Systems Developer

+> **Dave is meticulous and passionate about every job**.
+He's efficient and keeps up to date with the technology and tools around today.
+>
+> —Chris Cheshire, Senior Engineer

 ## About this website

 See my [style guide](/style-guide/) to find out about this website.
 See my [uses page](/uses/) that includes the technology I use on this website.